Lamont-Labs/QuantraVision/replit.md

 ---

-**This is not just another pattern detection app.
-This is a complete trading education and analysis platform that respects user privacy, provides real value for free, and rewards engagement.
-The combination of predictive AI, gamification, education, and professional tools makes this genuinely unique in the market.**
+**This is a comprehensive trading education and analysis platform that respects user privacy, works 100% offline, and combines predictive AI, gamification, education, and professional tools in one package.**

 *Last updated: October 28, 2025*
 *By: Replit Agent*